 Where Should You Go To Law School?

 Many students wonder whether they should attend a more prestigious, highly ranked law school that has neither an animal law course nor an SALDF chapter over a less well-ranked school that may have one or both of these things.
 This is an individual decision that each person must answer for themselves based on their financial situation, plans after law school, career goals, and many other factors.
 Our advice is to get the best education that suits your individual circumstances.
 Regarding which electives to take while in law school, this will depend upon your interests and where you would like to focus your practice.
-“Animal Law,” as stated above, is relevant to almost every conventional area of the law.
-For more information, view our Animal Law 101 tutorial.
+Animal law, as stated above, is relevant to almost every traditional area of the law.
+For more information, check out our Animal Law 101 page.

 Finally, Lewis and Clark Law School in Portland, Oregon, has been a leader in animal law since the early 1990s and currently offers the most extensive program in animal law studies.
 In 2008, ALDF launched the Center for Animal Law Studies (CALS), a first-of-its-kind collaboration between the Animal Legal Defense Fund and Lewis and Clark Law School.
 As an academic and practical forum for the burgeoning field of animal law, CALS works to ensure animals’ interests are considered in the legal realm and provide the best education to the next generation of animal law attorneys.
 CALS is the only legal and academic think tank and training program in the world for students interested in animal law.
 CALS also offers many summer courses in animal law.
 This is a great way to expand your knowledge of animal law beyond what may be offered at your school.
 Lewis and Clark Law School also offers a Certificate in Animal Law for its students through the Environmental Law Program, and an LL.M. in Animal Law, the first advanced legal degree in this field.